 PayPal is a versatile payment platform that allows you to do business with people all around the world without risking your personal bank account.
 Whether you are sending money to family and friends or buying and selling online, you can use the PayPal platform to do it.
 Once you send a payment to someone on PayPal, you cannot reverse it.
-There are, however, other dispute resolution avenues available if there is a problem with the transaction.
+There are, however, other chargeback and dispute resolution avenues available if there is a problem with the transaction.

-When you receive a payment for a product or service, you will have an option to refund that payment for 60 days after receipt.
+When you receive a payment for a product or service, you will have an option to refund that payment for up to 180 days after receipt.
 If you choose to refund a payment, click the "Issue Refund" button that will appear on the transaction-details page of the payment.
 Enter the amount of the refund and a note to the buyer, if applicable, then click "Continue."
 Verify the information on the next screen, then click "Issue Refund."
 This will refund not only the amount you received, but also the PayPal fees associated with the transaction.

 The buyer protection program offered by PayPal helps protect buyers from fraud in the form of misrepresentation or not delivering an item.
 If you receive something other than what you purchased, you may be able to get your money back from the seller.
 File a dispute with PayPal to have the seller make good on the transaction, and if the seller fails to do so, PayPal may refund your money.
 This protection is only available on tangible items.
 It does not protect digital purchases or services and does not extend to items that you have decided you do not like, but that were accurately represented by the seller.